«Advanced Permission and Security Management in Atlassian Confluence» course released! Try it now!

 - the day on which the maximum number of contributions was made within last year (the date and the number of contributions);

-- duration of the contributor's longest streak (streak is the number of days in a row the contributions were made by a Stash user);
+- duration of the contributor's longest streak (streak is the number of days in a row the contributions were made by a Bitbucket user);

 - duration of the contributor's current streak.